rajido/rajido.github.io/2016-05-04-Open-source-policy-draft-v0.1.md

 * "I'll have to pay for the cost of infrastructure"

     * There are many providers who allow you to use their resources for free if you are an open source project

-Timeline

-* Put it in GitHub (create an organisation for "SoftDev4LifeSciences/SoftDev4LS")

-* Reformat for prettiness

-* Link in references, preferably with examples from life sciences

-* Release under CC-BY license

-    * Where?